Raleigh DWI Lawyer | Drunk Driving Attorney

 Behavior police often give as evidence of reasonable suspicion includes;

-If police did not have reasonable suspicion to pull a person over, that person’s defense lawyer can file a motion to suppress all evidence that resulted from the stop.
+If the police did not have reasonable suspicion to pull a person over, that person’s defense lawyer can file a motion to suppress all evidence that resulted from the stop.
 In most circumstances, this will leave the prosecutor with no choice but to dismiss the charges.

-If an officer pulls a person over and suspects him or her of driving while under the influence, the officer will ask the driver to perform a test to determine whether he or she is impaired.
+If an officer pulls a person over and suspects him or her of driving while under the influence, the officer will ask the driver to perform a sobriety test to determine whether he or she is impaired.
 Tests for impairment can include:

 Anyone can refuse to perform any standardized field sobriety tests without consequence.
 These tests are voluntary.
-Refusing to perform these standardized tests or other non-standardized tests which the police may use (alphabet test, finger-to-nose, finger dexterity, or other non-sense) can deny prosecutors crucial evidence in proving someone’s impairment.
+Refusing to perform these standardized tests or other non-standardized tests that the police may use (alphabet test, finger-to-nose, finger dexterity, or other non-sense) can deny prosecutors crucial evidence in proving someone’s impairment.
 Do NOT help them to convict you by performing any voluntary test.

 While you can refuse to perform any field sobriety testing, you cannot refuse to provide a sample of your breath without losing your driving privilege for one year.
-Officers can also apply for search warrant to obtain a sample of your blood if your refuse to perform the breath test.
+Officers can also apply for a search warrant to obtain a sample of your blood if you refuse to perform the breath test.
 Your blood will be tested for alcohol so refusing the breath test may ultimately not only result in the prosecutors knowing your BAC but also you losing your right to drive for one year.

 If you provide a sample of your breath as requested by the officer, and the result is .08 or above (.04 if you are a commercial driver, or .01 if you are under 21), your license will be revoked for 30 days.
 You cannot drive for these 30 days unless permitted to do so under a pre-trial limited driving privilege.

-The standardized and non-standardized tests used by officers, the portable breath device, and the breathalyzer used to confirm your BAC have issues which can be exposed by an experienced DWI defense attorney.
+The standardized and non-standardized tests used by officers, the portable breath device, and the breathalyzer used to confirm your BAC have issues that can be exposed by an experienced DWI defense attorney.
 Officers often get lazy and do not perform these tests according to protocol.
 The breath machine may not have been properly calibrated.
-At Coolidge Law Firm, we use our own expert, Doug Scott, a 27-year veteran of the Cary Police Department and former commander of their traffic safety department to evaluate certain cases.
+At Coolidge Law Firm, we use our own expert, Doug Scott, a 27-year veteran of the Cary Police Department and former commander of their traffic safety department, to evaluate certain cases.
 We hold the state to the highest standard and defend your rights at all costs

 Upon refusal, The DMV will revoke your license for 12 months.
 The revocation period begins 10 days after the DMV mails you notice of the revocation.
 If caught driving during the revocation period, you will face another offense, Driving While License Revoked (DWLR).